The School Based Mentor Program, from birth to adulthood.

 Birth to five years of age Stage 1 Formative

-5 to 8 Yrs of age Stage 2 Early Childhood
+5 to 8 Yrs of age Stage 2 Early Primary Education

-9 to 11 Yrs of age Stage 3 Primary education
+9 to 11 Yrs of age Stage 3 Senior Primary Education

-15 to 18 Yrs of age Stage 5 Career preparation years
+15 to 18 Yrs of age Stage 5 Senior Secondary School

-That would imply a maximum of five mentors from birth to exiting school would be possible as per the ratios described within the role statements following.
-Movement of children from stage to stage, picking up a new mentor as they progress, would occur during the periods between their 5-6th, 8-9th, 11-12th, 14-15th years up to several months either side.
+That would imply a maximum of six Mentors from birth to Gap Year.
+Movement of children from stage to stage, picking up a new mentor as they progress, would reflect the level of service each stage might entail.
+A single Mentor for all six of their primary school years might suffice.
 In small school settings only one or two mentors may be needed, but the expertise of the mentors and the support they would provide would mirror the developmental stage of each child.

 The structure in detail: After the birth of our new citizen a hospital visit with a school gift pack and further suggestions for support would be arranged.
 Home help may be required on leaving hospital.
 Everything that a new parent may need should be provided during these crucial days as the newborn develops into a five year old child.
 Most parents would not need very much real input but regular visits and chats would usually be welcomed, as from a friend.
+Some parents would need a great deal of professional support.
 Data gathered, reports written, information provided for families during these first five years of life would be mutually shared and agreed upon.
 Nothing that the Mentor wrote could be considered valid unless it was countersigned by the parents, preferably by both.
-Whilst this may seem a huge overkill by the school the help and resources that can be provided to young children and their families can only have positive outcomes for the growing child.
+Whilst this may seem a huge overkill by the school, the help and resources that can be provided to young children and their families can only have positive outcomes for the growing child.

 A Mentor would always work proactively from the child’s birth, or earlier, and work for the benefit of the child with complete focus on family support.
 Once rolling the workload would be capped at thirty new families per year, a workload of ninety families per Mentor.
 Where several children of the same family may fall within the same age stage the maximum number of children would not be more than one hundred.